Skip to main content

 13. THE COURT DOES NOT PROVIDE A COURT REPORTER.
 COUNSEL MUST MAKE ARRANGEMENTS TO HIRE A COURT REPORTER IF THEY WANT A COURT REPORTER FOR THE TRIAL.
 Please see the Fresno Superior Court website for information regarding securing court reporters for trial.

-Judge Jefferey Y. Hamilton Jr.
+Judge Jeffrey Y. Hamilton Jr.

 Clerk: Maria Lopez